Keep this in mind before reading further: 40% of customers eventually cancel their subscription services.

 To make it easier for you, ShopMagic also offers a free WooCommerce abandoned carts add-on that helps you get more subscribers and increase your conversion rates.

-I hope that this article helped you better understand the role of WooCommerce Subscriptions email notifications, their limitations, and ways you can use them to grow your business.
+I hope that this article helped you better understand the role of WooCommerce Subscriptions email notifications, their limitations, and ways you can use them to grow your business and build successful email marketing automation campaigns.

 Now is the best time to try ShopMagic and see how it can help you manage your WooCommerce Subscriptions emails!